 Due to roof construction work at IS 52, sampling for NATTS parameters was temporarily moved to the Morrisania site, 1.7 miles NW of the original location beginning in mid June, 2010.
 The relocation interrupted some sample collection.
 The EPA was notified of the temporary relocation prior to the move and the data will be submitted using the AQS code for the Morrisania site: 36-005-0080.
-It is anticipated that the construction work at IS 52 will be completed by summer, 2012, at which time the site will be re-established.
+The construction work at IS 52 was completed in the summer of 2012, and monitoring resumed at this site in July, 2012.

 5.2 NY Toxics Monitoring Network

 The NY ambient air toxics monitoring program was first established in 1985 as part of the Governor's Air Monitoring Modernization Capital Budget Program.
 This monitoring network measures Volatile Organic Compounds (VOCs) across the State.
 The initial development of the network and analytical capabilities was part of a joint Staten Island/New Jersey Urban Air Toxics Assessment Project (SI/NJ Study) coordinated with U.S. EPA Region II from 1987 through 1989.
 The network expanded in 1990 to a statewide network.